Best Italian Wedding Soup Recipe

 Broth: Any broth or stock (broth and stock are the same) can be used in any soup recipe.
 Beef Broth, Chicken Broth, or vegetable broth all work interchangeably.
 I always use low or no-salt broth.

-Orzo: White or brown rice would work instead of Orzo in this recipe.
+Orzo: White or brown rice or other small pasta would work instead of Orzo in this recipe.
 Rice also makes a great gluten-free substitute.
 If you prefer zoodles, try our Paleo Italian Wedding Soup.
+If you really love orzo, try our Italian Wedding Orzo.

 Other vegetables: You can add cauliflower rice to this soup if you’d like.
 Feel free to add more carrots, celery, spinach, or onion.